 Only after the iron was used up as an oxygen sink could the atmosphere become more oxygenated.

 The popular belief was that the planet was originally covered by a vast ocean with no continents.
 Continents appeared later as plate tectonics thrust rocky masses of crust upward above the sea.
-However, there is no theory about what type of forces caused these crustal plates to rise in just one area of the globe as predominately granitic rock, and then separate into large landmasses.
+However, there is no theory about what type of forces caused these crustal plates to rise in just one area of the globe as predominately granitic rock and then separate into large landmasses.
 The only reasonable answer is that a large impactor created a mega-continent with an immense rim whose crater was filled with the rise of molten material, the mixture of the impactor and the Earth’s mantle.

 During the Cambrian explosion, practically all major animal phyla started appearing in the fossil record that lasted 13 to 25 million years.
 The cause was the higher oxygen levels probably coming from the oceans.
 Great varieties of invertebrates along with seashells appear due to the swirling together of many factors including the preceding Ediacaran biota.
 This biota became the food for the subsequent phyla that soon appeared.
 These other factors were the peaking of continental drift and subsequent plate tectonics, wasting and erosion, mixing of animal-building minerals in the shallow seas, and general cycling of glacial and warmer periods with ample sunlight for photosynthesis